GiovanniRoversiMIT/GiovanniRoversiMIT/_pages/about.md

 Other than linguistics, I play the piano – I have an amateur-ish jazz training, so I should be able to comp if given chords – and sing.
 Moreover, I enjoy cooking and eating (and drinking), theater, and I'm fascinated by islands (the geographic ones).

 I'm from Correggio, a small town in Emilia-Romagna in Northern Italy.
-I have also lived in Norway for many years, and specifically Northern Norway is my second home .
+I have also lived in Norway for many years, and specifically Northern Norway is my second home.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.